-In 2022, the Group set a target of maintaining or reducing the total water consumption intensity in 2023, using approximately 3,582 m3 per million quantities shipped in 2022 as the baseline, and the Group achieved this target mainly due to the increase in quantities shipped by the Group, attributing to the relaxation of COVID-19 restrictions and the resumption of normal operations, and the implementation of relevant watersaving measures, such as installing water-saving valves on all faucets in the pantry.
+In 2023, the Group set a target of maintaining or reducing the total water consumption intensity in 2024, using approximately 544 m3 per million quantities shipped in 2023 as the baseline, and the Group did not achieve this target mainly due to the increased occupancy rate in Hong Kong's office.
 The Group will continue its commitment to efficient water use.

-Considering the Group's business development and the latest available full-year data, the Group has set a target for 2023, aiming to maintain or reduce the total water consumption intensity year-on-year.
+Considering the Group's business development and the latest available full-year data, the Group has set a target for 2024, aiming to maintain or reduce the total water consumption intensity per million HKD revenue year-on-year.
 The Group proactively implements water-saving measures to strive to achieve its water efficiency target.
 For example, all employees are required to turn off water faucets when they are not in use.
 All water facilities and equipment are well-maintained and regular inspections are conducted to prevent water leakage.
 The Group encourages all employees to develop the habit of conserving water consciously.
 Pantry and washrooms are posted with environmental messages to remind employees of the importance and urgency of water conservation.
 Similar to the Group's energy conservation measures, the Group will record its water consumption data on a monthly basis and analyse if any abnormal consumption level occurred.